tomhobsonxd/Python_RaspberryPi-ANPR-Automatic_Gate/README.md

 ***
 ## Installation

-The steps below assume you already have Python installed.
+The steps below assume you already have Python and `pip` installed.
 I am using Python 3.8 for this example as it is the most up-to-date at the time of creation.

-### OpenCV-Python & Tesseract
+### OpenCV-Python, Tesseract & pytesseract

 #### Open-CV-python